-Total centre sales are projected at \$316.9 million in 2013, which is some \$112.2 million higher than existing centre sales, in constant 2009 dollar terms.
+Total centre sales are projected at \$294.4 million in 2013, which is almost \$90 million higher than existing centre sales, in constant 2009 dollar terms.
+The incremental sales associated with the smaller expansion scheme are however some 20% lower than was forecast in our May 2010 EIA (\$89.7 million versus \$112.3 million previously)

-Almost two thirds of the forecast sales are expected to be generated by the major anchor tenants at the expanded centre, predominantly reflecting the anticipated continuing strong sales performance of the three supermarkets.
+Just over 60% of the forecast sales are expected to be generated by the major anchor tenants at the expanded centre, predominantly reflecting the anticipated continuing strong sales performance of the three supermarkets.

 As shown previously in Table 5.1, existing supermarkets at Marrickville Metro currently achieve sales densities in excess of \$18,000 per sq.m.
 The existing Woolworths and Aldi supermarkets are believed to be two of best performing stores in the country for their respective brands.
 The supermarket floorspace at the expanded centre is projected to continue to trade strongly, with the addition of a third supermarket.
-In total, the three supermarkets are estimated to achieve in excess of \$144 million, or \$13,867 per sq.m in annual sales.
+In total, the three supermarkets are estimated to achieve in excess of \$142 million, or \$13,661 per sq.m in annual sales.

-The discount department store floorspace at the expanded centre is projected to achieve a trading level of around \$3,200 per sq.m, slightly below the average trading level achieved at typical double discount store based centres in Australia (of around \$3,500-\$3,750 per sq.m).
-However, as the expanded centre stabilises, dds sales densities are expected to grow to around \$3,300 per sq.m in the first 2-3 years of trade.
+The discount department store (dds) floorspace at the expanded centre is projected to achieve a trading level of around \$3,000 per sq.m, which is somewhat below the average trading level achieved at typical double discount store based centres in Australia (around \$3,500 per sq.m).
+This is around 6% lower than the average dds sales density forecast for the previously proposed larger expansion scheme, reflecting in part the expected lesser customer drawing power of a smaller (5,000 sq.m vs 7,448 sq.m) second dds.
 It should also be noted that discount department stores in metropolitan locations in close proximity to a major CBD (such as Sydney), generally achieve lower sales densities than other locations throughout Australia.
 This is predominantly the result of the large provision of competitive non-food floorspace (especially apparel) typically provided in major CBDs.

 The performance of mini-major tenants and retail specialty shops at any major shopping centre is largely driven by the performance of major anchor tenants.
-On the basis of our assumed allocation of mini-major and specialty floorspace in the expanded centre, combined with typical sales densities by retail category, mini-major and specialty tenants are projected to achieve sales of \$21.6 million and \$103.6 million, respectively.
+On the basis of our assumed allocation of mini-major and specialty floorspace in the expanded centre, combined with typical sales densities by retail category, minimajor and specialty tenants are projected to achieve sales of \$20.3 million and \$94.7 million, respectively.
+Incremental sales associated with the proposed expansion for each of these categories are estimated to be 10% and 22% lower, respectively, than was forecast in our May 2010 EIA of the larger scheme.

 Table 5.4 provides our estimates of anticipated market shares for an expanded Marrickville Metro in 2013.
-The expanded and redeveloped Marrickville Metro is projected to increase its overall market share by an estimated 2.7% across the total trade area in 2013.
-The centre is projected to achieve an 8.9% share of the total retail expenditure market, including a 9.3% share of available food spending and an 8.4% share of non-food spending.
-Projected market shares within the main trade area (estimated at 17.0% in 2013) are higher, reflecting the enhanced role the expanded centre will play within the retail hierarchy serving local residents.
+The expanded and redeveloped Marrickville Metro is projected to increase its overall market share by an estimated 2.1% across the total trade area in 2013.
+The centre is projected to achieve an 8.3% share of the total retail expenditure market, including an 8.9% share of available food spending and a 7.5% share of non-food spending.
+Projected market shares within the main trade area (estimated at 16.1% in 2013) are higher, reflecting the enhanced role the expanded centre will play within the retail hierarchy serving local residents.